quen/hawthorn/connectors/jspexample/readme.txt

 2) Edit test.jsp and update the 'magicnumber' and 'servers' parameters on
    <hawthorn:init> so that they match your Hawthorn server settings.

+2) Visit test.jsp in your Web browser.
+Enter any valid user name, display name, arbitrary extra data (probably just leave this blank), and permissions.

+3) Submit the form.
+The resulting page includes various information about the channel and a link to open a Hawthorn chat popup.
+If you specify admin permission (a), it also includes a link to the server statistics page.